Skip to main contentSkip to main navigationSkip to footer content

 CUSM MD Program Phases:

-CUSM MD Program Phases: The Pre-Clerkship Phase spans 62 weeks, from matriculation through the winter break of Year 2.
+The Pre-Clerkship Phase spans 62 weeks, from matriculation through the winter break of Year 2.
 The Clerkship Phase is 72 weeks and includes dual-pass core clinical rotations (Clerkship I and II) along with a dedicated Professional Development (PD) Semester, which may be taken before or after required Clerkships.
 The Transition to Residency Phase occurs during the M4 year and spans 36 weeks, emphasizing sub-internships, electives, and residency preparation.
+Throughout the curriculum are clinical skills and simulation, Spanish for healthcare professionals, anatomy, co-curriculars such as scholar programs or global health.
+Overencompassing the curriculum is Social Mission and Accountability.

 Orientation